Does your bump size really matter? We asked the experts.

 Every pregnant belly is unique in size and shape.
 While some moms might burst out of their maternity jeans at four months, others barely have a bump to show off.
-Gynaecologists Mark van der Griendt and Tom Mokaya explain what you can expect from your bump.
+Dr Mark van der Griendt, an obstetrician and gynaecologist at Netcare Parklane Hospital in Johannesburg and Dr Tom Mokaya, also a Johannesburg-based obstetrician and gynaecologist explain what you can expect from your bump.

 Does size matter?

 There’s a misconception among some moms that the size of their bump indicates the size of their babies.
 Dr Van der Griendt says bump size has nothing to do with baby size and that having a big or small bump depends on:

 - Your height

 - Weight gain during pregnancy

 - Amount of water in the womb

 “The size of your bump is not important if your baby is the right weight and size for his gestational age,” says Dr Van der Griendt.

 Dr Mokaya adds that moms, whose stomach muscles aren’t very strong because of a previous pregnancy or lack of exercise, tend to carry bigger compared to moms who are fit and have strong stomach muscles to hold their bump in.